World IBD Day 2022: 20 years of living with Ulcerative Colitis

 • Feeling exhausted and weak

 I’ve written about growing up with UC before, documenting medication & diet changes, steroid-induced depression, the sand-papery feel of your rectum after you’ve been back and forth to the toilet more times than you can count, and more positive things like being able to go to music festivals!
-Sometimes I read my blogs back and cringe at my excessive swearing, use of stupid gifs or my melodramatic tone, but hopefully there’s some informative stuff in there too.
+Sometimes I read these blogs back and cringe at my melodramatic tone, but hopefully there’s some informative stuff in there too.

 Physical health & mental health go hand in hand

 Anyone who lives with a chronic health condition will already know this.
 When I’m in good physical health, I generally enjoy much better mental health.
 When I relapse – often unexpectedly – I spiral into the following negative thought process: “I can’t cope with these symptoms everyday again.
-I can’t be arsed to explain what UC is to everyone again.
-I don’t want to go back on steroids.
-I hate everything and everyone.”
-I’ve been fortunate to have received mental health support over the last few years for my UC through the NHS, which has been a combination of CBT over the phone and also a reassurance from my doctors that I will only be prescribed Cortiment steroids, which fortunately, do not numb me into the paranoid hell that Prednisolone steroids have in the past.
+I don’t want to explain what UC is to everyone again.
+I don’t want to go back on steroids again.”
+I’ve been fortunate to have received mental health support over the last few years for my UC through the NHS, which has been a combination of CBT over the phone and also a reassurance from my doctors that I will only be prescribed Cortiment steroids, which fortunately, do not numb me into the paranoid, depressive hole that Prednisolone steroids have in the past.
 I also have a loving & supportive family who know exactly what to do when I’m struggling.

 It’s so important to address both the physical and mental side of a chronic illness.
-Even though you may not feel like talking, it’s a good idea to tell your workmates when you’re having a flare up.
+Even though you may not feel like talking, it’s a good idea to tell people when you’re having a flare up.
+Tell your workmates.
 Tell the internet about it.
-Tell your friends, your cat, your bathroom mirror.
+Tell your friends, your cat, or your bathroom mirror.
 Just start the conversation.
 It will be difficult at first – it’s taken me two decades to do it – but the more you talk about it, the more effective your coping mechanisms become and then you can start to feel in control again.

 There are few things in life more stressful than having to take a pot of your own excrement with you on public transport.